 - Rats: Similar to a mouse, and under the right circumstances, a rat could be stealing your mouse bait.

-- Cats: If you have a cat, or the trap is outdoors, then it could be why your mouse bait is going missing.
+- Cats: If you have a cat or the trap is outdoors, it could be why your mouse bait is missing.
 Here are some cat-safe mouse trap options to consider.

 - Bigger Rodents: A larger rodent could be stealing your mouse bait.
 These include chinchillas, squirrels, and many other rodents.

-- Dogs: If you have mouse traps outside, then a dog must be on a list of suspects.
+- Dogs: If you have mouse traps outside, a dog must be on a list of suspects.

 - Other Animals: To be honest, any animal could be stealing your mouse bait!